iamdevonbutler/brahma/Readme.md

 I think we should say that these patterns could be the future of node and JS

-Juxtapose the opinions of neo w/ brahma.
-Show that brahma is a evolution of neo:
-- app.js -> apps.js
-- config files are the same, but they are keyed for each appName.
-- ...

 Demonstrate the `config` -> `status` -> `resources` pattern.
 - write config. run status. will tell u what shit ur missing. write resources. test. itterate. deploy. itterate.